The Amherst College Careers in Health Professions Program carries out the following:

 2. Guide about 50 to 60 pre-med students and young alumni per year through the 20 month long medical school application process that starts in January of the year before matriculation.
-Important: If you plan to apply to medical school for matriculation in August 2020, send an email to Rebecca Counter, the Health Professions Specialist, and meet with Dean Aronson at least once during the fall of 2018 in advance of the official start of the 2018-2019application cycle.
+Important: If you plan to apply to medical school for matriculation in fall 2023, send an email to Rebecca Tishler, the Health Professions Specialist.
 This process includes gathering materials, and preparing and writing a Health Professions Committee Letter of recommendation for each applicant.
 This culminates in the uploading of the committee letters, along with 4 to 5 individual letters of recommendation, to the medical schools in late July.
 It’s important for pre-med students to start meeting with Dean Aronson and Professor of Physics William Loinaz (Chair of the Health Professions Committee) from early on, well before the application season starts, and preferably when they first decide to explore a health related career of any kind.
-A workshop on writing the personal statement is held every year in the fall semester and registration and a detailed questionnaire are due early in the spring semester of the year before matriculation.
-More details will be available soon.

 3. Help students seek health-related internships, jobs, fellowships, and apply to other health professions graduate schools.

-4. Serve as liaison and support to the student-run campus organizations that relate to health: GlobeMed, Amherst College Public Health Collaborative, and Charles Drew Health Professions Society.
+4. Serve as liaison and support to the student-run campus organizations that relate to health: Health for Humanity, Amherst College Public Health Collaborative, and Charles Drew Health Professions Society.